-CITY OF ARLINGTON, TEXAS PERMANENT IMPROVEMENT REFUNDING BONDS SERIES 2012B, dated June 1, 2012 in the principal amount of \$12,180,000.
+CITY OF ARLINGTON, TEXAS PERMANENT IMPROVEMENT REFUNDING BONDS SERIES 2013B, dated June 1, 2013 in the principal amount of \$6,345,000A.

-The Bonds mature, bear interest, are subject to redemption prior to maturity and may be transferred and exchanged as set out in the Bonds and in the Ordinance adopted by the City Council of the Issuer authorizing their issuance (the "Ordinance").
+The Bonds mature, bear interest and may be transferred and exchanged as set out in the Bonds and in the Ordinance adopted by the City Council of the Issuer authorizing their issuance (the "Ordinance").